mdabydeen/fiesta/README.md

 ## API Documentation

-Use Swagger UI for API Documentation.
+Used Swagger UI for API Documentation.

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details